Tax & AccountingMay 16, 2025

 Comment.
-This CCH Tax Briefing is not intended to comprehensively cover all provisions proposed in the nearly 400-page tax portion of the bill, but rather the highlights.
-It is not clear how many of these provisions will survive.
-At the time of publication, the final version of the approved bill had not yet been released.
+This CCH Tax Briefing is not intended to comprehensively cover all provisions proposed in the approximately 400-page tax portion of the Act, but rather the highlights.
+See CCH® Answer Connect for complete coverage of the One Big Beautiful Bill Act.

 Extended individual provisions